 Now it’s time to put everything you’ve created and gathered together and design your actual book cover.

-You don’t have to be an expert designer to create a great cover, but you do have to use certain methods to make it look like your book cover was designed by an expert (and we’ll cover professional book designs in a bit).
+You don’t have to be an expert designer to create a great cover, but you do have to use certain methods to make it look professional and appealing to your reader (and we’ll cover professional book designs in a bit).

 Here are our top free book cover designs software to use: